doctest/doctest/doc/markdown/roadmap.md

 ### Things that are being considered but not part of the roadmap yet:

+- add LIKELY & friends for the conditions of asserts - look at BOOST_LIKELY, ppk_assert, foonathan/debug_assert, etc
+- ability for users to register their own command line options and access them later on
 - fix this: https://github.com/catchorg/Catch2/issues/1292
 - FakeIt mocking integration - like [catch](https://github.com/eranpeer/FakeIt/tree/master/config/catch) (also checkout [this](https://github.com/ujiro99/doctest-sample))
 - look into https://github.com/cpp-testing/GUnit - https://www.youtube.com/watch?v=NVrZjT5lW5o